Plagues of Egypt: Plague Ten: Death of the Firstborn

-Before this final plague, God commands Moses to tell the Israelites to mark a lamb's blood above their doors in order that the Angel of Death will pass over them (i.e., that they will not be touched by the death of the firstborn).
+Before this final plague, God commands Moses to tell the Israelites to mark a lamb's blood above their doors in order that He will pass over them (i.e., that they will not be touched by the death of the firstborn).
 Pharaoh orders the Israelites to leave, taking whatever they want, and asks Moses to bless him in the name of the Lord.
 The passage goes on to state that the passover sacrifice recalls the time when the Lord "passed over the houses of the Israelites in Egypt".